shfiorenza/CyLaKS/README.md

 cd CyLaKS
 ```
 ### Using pre-built Docker image
 A pre-built image of CyLaKS is available as a [Docker](https://www.docker.com/) image.
 To download this image, run
 ```
 docker pull shfiorenza/cylaks
 ```
 Depending your local Docker permissions, you may need to add `sudo` to the command above.

-If this is the first time using Docker on your machine, you may have to initialize the Docker Daemon.
-On Linux distributions, run
+If this is the your first time using Docker,
+you may have to initialize the Docker Daemon.
+On Linux distributions, you can simply run
 ```
 dockerd
 ```